zhiwenh/delib/README.md

 ├── delib.js/         - (delib config file)

 ```
-The library can be used without creating a project.
-You can pass in custom connection options and project file paths.
-Look in the library usage to see how.

 ### Config file
 A file called `delib.js` gets made when you create a project.
 It contains your project's configuration options.
 Use this to adjust your project file paths, connection options, and default CLI transaction options.

 ```